 I was talking advertising with someone and they mentioned my non-conformist take on environmental issues could be problematic when it comes to obtaining support for WildSnow.com.
 It is a given that many advertisers tend to conform (in public, anyway) to the climbing/skiing industry popular norm in environmental thought, and they like supporting folks with the same views.
-Thus, I’ve been fortunate that advertisers such as Black Diamond respect me and my right to express myself enough to support this website — even when we’re not always on the same page politically.
+Thus, I’ve been fortunate that our present sponsors respect me and my right to express myself enough to support this website — even when we’re not always on the same page politically.

 But when you think about it, how could anyone who expresses honest opinion ever think exactly like everyone else?
 We would cease to be human if that was the case.
 Thus, any opinion blog worth reading will swing to either side of the norm.

-I’m a non-conformist and an independent thinker.
+In polite terms, I’ve been called a non-conformist and an independent thinker.
 At times I’m just plain wrong about things.
 Other times my way is an enjoyable and even productive approach to life.
 For better or worse, it runs in the family.
 My father was a non-conformist as well.
 He was a hippy in Aspen before being a hippy was cool, and even got thrown out of a restaurant for wearing a beard.
 I’m my father’s son in so many ways (though probably not in the hippy category, though I’ve tried).
 And that’s human as well.
-Life can be tough when you don’t go with the flow, but if a civilization intends to progress rather than devolve it needs a variety of thought, including individuals who dance outside the box.
+Life can be tough when you don’t go with the flow, but if a civilization intends to progress rather than devolve we need a variety of thought, including individuals who dance outside the box.

 At any rate, here is a re-written version of my reply to the person I was talking advertising with (names are changed to protect the innocent).
 They were ribbing me about my take on environmentalism, but giving me kudos for trying to go paperless at the OR show by only taking USBs and CDs for press kits:

-Hi J.D., I’m glad I green-redeemed myself by trying to go paperless at the show.
-I also shunned all those worthless plastic gewgaws that people haul out by the sackload, though I did score a schwag jacket made from water bottles and some chapstick on a rope that was made from recycled bee sweat.
+Hi A.D., I’m glad I green-redeemed myself by trying to go paperless at the trade show.
+I also shunned all those worthless plastic gewgaws that people haul out by the sackload, though I did score some chapstick on a rope that was made from recycled bee sweat.
 So, even though I’m now environmentally sensitive I appreciate your ribbing about my enviro blogging as it gets me thinking.

-My mission as an enviro-skeptic here at WildSnow.com is to call out the hypocrisy and political power mongering that is resulting in an amazing amount of talk with little to no effective action (the much vaunted “conversation”).
+My take as an enviro-skeptic here at WildSnow.com is to call out the hypocrisy and political power mongering that is resulting in an amazing amount of talk with little to no effective action.
 In my opinion, most environmental activism these days has emphasis which is mostly wrong, and I intend to frequently express my opinion about that.
 Perhaps I should be more clear about this position in my blogging, as perhaps I do sometimes sound like someone who doesn’t give a rip about future generations and all that, when I actually do care as much as anyone.

-While I feel we in North America have made significant progress in cleaning up our air and water by legislating rules for industry and transportation, I truly believe that the majority of enviro stuff people are exerting energy on has little to no effect on stopping global warming, and frequently has little to no benefit in other areas as well.
+While I feel we in North America have made significant progress in cleaning up our air and water by legislating rules for industry and transportation, I truly believe that the majority of enviro issues people are exerting energy on have little to no effect on stopping global warming, and frequently have little to no benefit in other areas as well.

 Regarding outdoor recreation and environmental ethics I feel the general population needs more access to the backcountry, not less.
 Which is why I’m always questioning Wilderness and road issues, and feel motorized recreation has a place.

 Along those lines, I strongly believe that the vast majority of outdoor recreation actually benefits from a network of roads in the backcountry.
 I’d like to see more roads and trailheads.
 I’m thus a skeptic about making the concept of “roadless areas” a god when it comes to benefiting the outdoor industry or outdoor recreation.
 I also believe roads are not nearly as destructive to the environment as some say they are, in fact, I believe most roads are “sustainable.”
-This based on 40 years of direct observation.
+This is based on 40 years of direct observation in backcountry areas worldwide.

 Regarding legal Federal Wilderness, I strongly feel we have enough in some areas, but need more in others.
 Before coming out strongly for or against any given Wilderness proposal, I’d study it with care regarding recreation access and variety combined with conservation, and then form opinion.